jmeter-maven-plugin/jmeter-maven-plugin/README.md

 Books
 -----

-If you'd like to help maintainer, you can buy this book:
+If you'd like to thank the maintainer of this project and some developers of Apache JMeter, you can buy this book:

 [![Master JMeter book logo](https://raw.githubusercontent.com/jmeter-maven-plugin/jmeter-maven-plugin/master/master-jmeter-from-load-test-to-devops-medium.png)](https://leanpub.com/master-jmeter-from-load-test-to-devops/)